candrewlee14/webman/README.md

 # Setup

-Download the binary for your OS and architecture [here](/releases/latest).
+Run the script above or download the binary for your OS and architecture [here](/releases/latest).

 Alternatively, if you have Go installed, run: